Biology of Business

 Required Knowledge

-• wavelength selection with prisms
+• how to isolate narrow wavelength bands with prisms and slits

 Enabling Materials

-• hydrogen and tungsten light sources
+• hydrogen and tungsten light sources covering ultraviolet and visible wavelengths

 Biological Patterns